Episcopal High School (Alexandria, Virginia): More recent history

-Organization
+Organization and administration

 From the beginning, Episcopal and the neighboring Virginia Theological Seminary were governed by the same board of trustees, appointed by the Diocese.
-In 1923, the school broke from the diocese and has been run by an independent board of trustees since then.
+The organizations were permitted to be incorporated in 1854 as the "Protestant Episcopal Theological Seminary and High School in Virginia."
+In 1923, the school separated its governance from the diocese and has been overseen by an independent board of trustees since then.

-Episcopal is a member of Mid-Atlantic Boarding School Group (MABS).
+Episcopal is a founding member of the Mid-Atlantic Boarding School Group (MABS).